More patents. More IP.

 latakoo patented a unique and innovative technology that simultaneously compresses and uploads video files.
 The latakoo system assesses the video type, breaks it into chunks, compresses the pieces into the quality chosen by the uploader, and simultaneously uploads the newly encoded segments as the process starts over again.
 This happens continuously until the entire video is transferred.

 This technology is dramatically faster than either manually compressing and uploading files in separate steps or trying to send the uncompressed file via a file accelerator without altering its size.
+Read more about what's happening during a latakoo upload.

 The latakoo system makes its users faster by removing manual steps.
 One way it does that is to link or stitch video clips together during the upload process.
 Video stitching is a latakoo patented technology.